sparshgup/data-science-olin-s2025/challenges/c06-covid19-assignment.md

   - This also suggests that small countries experience high fluctuations in case rates, likely due to their small populations and that people potentially got reinfected with COVID-19 multiple times.
-This data for small counties biases the overall data for cases per 100 k and deaths per 100k, and doesn’t really indicate the trends for medium (50k-500k population) and large (\>500k population) counties.
+This data for small counties biases the overall data for cases per 100k and deaths per 100k, and doesn’t really indicate the trends for medium (50k-500k population) and large (\>500k population) counties.